Same-sex marriage in South Georgia and the South Sandwich Islands: Background

-Legalisation
+Same-sex marriage law

 On 17 July 2013, Her Majesty Queen Elizabeth II granted royal assent to the Marriage (Same Sex Couples) Act 2013 which legalised same-sex marriage in England and Wales.
 Schedule 3 of the Act states that 'In existing England and Wales legislation— (a) a reference to marriage is to be read as including a reference to marriage of a same sex couple; (b) a reference to a married couple is to be read as including a reference to a married same sex couple; and (c) a reference to a person who is married is to be read as including a reference to a person who is married to a person of the same sex'.
 The law went into effect on 13 March 2014, with the first same-sex marriage ceremonies in England occurring on 29 March 2014.
 As the Marriage Ordinance 1949 does not provide for a definition of marriage, all references to marriage and married spouses are deemed to apply to same-sex couples.

-The Foreign and Commonwealth Office only updated its travel advice website page to include a note about it in 2018, and has confirmed that, as of January 2018, no same-sex weddings have taken place in South Georgia and the South Sandwich Islands.
-Any marriage conducted in the territory is recognised in the UK.
-Only civil marriages can be conducted on South Georgia as there are no ministers of religion present on the islands.
+The Foreign and Commonwealth Office only updated its travel advice website page to include a note about it in 2018, and confirmed that as of January 2018 no same-sex weddings had taken place in South Georgia and the South Sandwich Islands.
+Any marriage conducted in the territory is automatically recognised in the United Kingdom.
 The marriage ceremony must take place within three months of the issue of the marriage license.
+On 13 February 2024, Commissioner Alison Blake assented the Marriage (Amendment) Ordinance 2024, which replaced some gender-specific language in the Marriage Ordinance and set a minimum marriageable age at 18.
 All marriages must be conducted in the vicinity of Grytviken, with the Norwegian Anglican Church being a popular location for ceremonies.
+The church is part of the Parish of the Falkland Islands.
+While the Church of England has allowed its clergy to bless—but not perform—same-sex marriages since 17 December 2023, it is unclear if a similar policy exists in the Parish of the Falkland Islands, an extra-provincial church in the Anglican Communion.